 Euonymus is another feasible option as it comes in multiple sizes and colors, including green, gold, and variegated ones.
 This tall and thick shrub species can sustain in all weather and soil conditions, so you don’t have to worry about choosing the right spot.

 When planted close together, it can serve as a lush hedge with minimum see-through spots.
 However, it also works exceedingly well when pruned into a tree shape.
 So, show off your grooming skills and create the most appealing thicket of green, a splendid euonymus privacy fence.

 If you already have a fence with gaps or openings, the chocolate vine is a great way to fill those spots, they make privacy plants.
 This perennial climber, also known as five-leaf akebia, grows rapidly on a trellis or fence, providing a thick mesh of green leaves and sweet-smelling purple blooms in early summer.

 The vine produces oval-shaped dark green leaves that grow in clusters of five, displaying a glossy sheen.
 However, some homeowners steer clear of them because of their ill-behaved growth.
 So, be sure to control the rapid spread and rein it in with regular pruning.

-Nothing will impress you more than these tall plants, majestic silhouette of Cypress trees.
+Nothing will impress you more than these tall plants, and the majestic silhouette of Cypress trees.
 Since they grow tall and narrow, Cypress is ideal for planting in a row to create a screen.
 They provide steady growth and literally plug the gaps.

 That said, Leyland Cypress is a popular choice for privacy fences.
 But the only negative is its lifespan.
 These privacy trees have a shorter life, with estimates being around 10-20 years.
 Hence we suggest weighing in factors like costs and maintenance before investing in this option.

 This is yet another evergreen shrub species that has impressed us with its rich growth.
 Nosy neighbors are a real menace, but putting up a wall may not always be ideal for more privacy.